LeTellier Cup - for Outstanding Lifetime contribution to the profession of Civil Engineering

 Section Leadership Award – Member of the ASCE South Carolina Section or Local Branch that has demonstrated outstanding leadership and/or service during the past fiscal year.

-Section Educator of the Year - Educator within the South Carolina Section Boundaries that has demonstrated excellence at developing the next generation of Civil Engineering Students.
+Section Educators of the Year - Educator within the South Carolina Section Boundaries who has demonstrated excellence at developing the next generation of Civil Engineering Students.

-Project of the Year - The most outstanding civil engineering project completed within the state of South Carolina in Fiscal Year 2021.
+Project of the Year - The most outstanding civil engineering project completed within the state of South Carolina in the past fiscal year.